D3. Grabbing Objects in VR

 component, make sure theAttach Transform

-field is left blank. - This prevents it from snapping to a predefined pose.
+field is left blank. - This prevents the object from snapping to a fixed pose when grabbed.

 - In the